input-output-hk/partner-chains/docs/intro.md

 :warning: These operations require transaction fees, so the payment key must be funded with ADA.

-:information_source: The transactions performed by this wizard can

 **Prerequisites**

 - `pc-chain-config.json` Contains partner chain properties